Getting started to grow Instagram with Combin Growth

-Drag the interactive map using cursor or type in the location name into the Move to field located at the top left corner of the map in order to find the area you want to search within.
-Enlarge or reduce the map using “+” and “-” icons to cover bigger or smaller area.
+Drag the interactive map using a cursor or type in the location name into the Move to field located at the top left corner of the map in order to find the area you want to search within.
+Enlarge or reduce the map using “+” and “-” icons to cover bigger or smaller areas.

 Auto search mode: Define the location search radius on a map, click Next and give the selected area a name, then click Apply.
 Combin will automatically detect places within the selected radius and display the results from each place in one search results window.